T3tsuo/EverstoneFarming/README.md

 * Second pokemon (Quagsire) has thief in first slot and surf in second slot.
 * Pokemon with Sweet Scent must be in your party.
 * Pokemon with Teleport must be in your party
+* Pokemon with Dig must be in your party

 ## Key Slots:
 * Bike in 1st key slot.
 * Sweet scent in 4th key slot.
 * Teleport in 5th key slot.
+* Dig in the 6th key slot

 ## Game Configuration:
 * Make battle log as minimized as possible and lock the chat.